spo0ds/RPS/Readme.md

 This repository showcases a simple Rock-Paper-Scissors game built on the Sui blockchain.
 It serves as a valuable learning resource for developers interested in exploring the possibilities of building within the Sui ecosystem.

+`If you would like the administrator to choose a winner, kindly review the tag on GitHub.`

 Features:

 For Players: